Carmichael Numbers with Prime Numbers of Prime Factors: The Extra Prime

 \section{The Extra Prime}

-In the next section, we will require that the number of prime factors for the Carmichael number we are trying to construct is 1 mod a specific constant.
-To do this, we must introduce an extra prime that we can always staple on to the end of a Carmichael number coming from our construction to yield another Carmichael number.
+In Section \ref{Constructing}, we will construct a Carmichael number $n$; in doing this, we must be able to ensure that the number of prime factors of $n$ is 1 modulo a chosen variable $h$.
+To do this, we introduce a conveniently constructed prime that we can often affix to the end of a Carmichael number coming from our construction to yield another Carmichael number.

-Obviously, it would be convenient if we could find a prime $P=Lk_0+1$.
-Unfortunately, this is difficult to guarantee, so instead, we use the conjecture of Heath-Brown to find a prime that is almost as convenient.
-Recall that the conjecture was as follows:
+In general, the \cite{AGP} construction of Carmichael numbers will require that $p-1|Lk_0$ and that the product of the primes $p|n$ will give $Lk_0|n-1$.
+As such, it would be most convenient if we could find a prime $P=Lk_0+1$; after all, this $P$ would trivially satisfy $P-1|Lk_0$, and multiplying $P$ to any $n$ for which $Lk_0|n-1$ would yield $Lk_0|Pn-1$.
+Unfortunately, it is difficult to guarantee that such a prime exists, so instead, we use the conjecture of Heath-Brown to find a prime that is almost as convenient.
+In particular, we have the following: